-Everyone wants to be a millionaire or billionaire, but to most people it’s just a dream and will stay that way forever…UNLESS you decide to make your dream a GOAL & work hard to achieve it.
+Everyone wants to be a millionaire or billionaire.
+To most people the millionaire lifestyle is just a dream and will stay that way forever unless you decide to make your dream a GOAL.

-Do you know or track your net worth?
-I’d be pretty surprised/impressed if you are.
-Whenever I ask someone if they are I tend to hear the same few excuses:
+Whenever I ask someone if they track their net worth I tend to hear the same few excuses.
+Do these sound familiar?